-As car shoppers continue to prioritize shopping online as the first step in their car buying experience, it’s more important than ever for dealers to leverage Digital Retailing in their workflow solutions.
+As car shoppers continue to prioritize shopping online as the first step in their car buying experience, it’s more important than ever for dealers to leverage Digital Retailing in their workflow solutions to generate more automobile leads.
 Today’s digital car shoppers demand transparency and consistency, which is why an online showroom is just as critical as the one at the dealership.
 In 2014, dealers who invested in Digital Retailing, advertising, and mobile technologies achieved new levels of customer engagement and dealership profitability.

 When implementing emerging technologies into a dealership’s digital strategy, there are three key factors that should be top of mind: minimizing compliance risk, eliminating complexity, and increasing exposure of F&I products.